How to apply

 If you need legal advice

-If you're needing legal advice from a solicitor (e.g. to help with negotiations or give you advice on your rights and options) you apply to a legal aid solicitor.
+If you're needing legal advice from a solicitor (for example, to help with negotiations or give you advice on your rights and options) you apply to a legal aid solicitor.

 Your solicitor will give you an application form to complete that asks about your savings and income over the past 7 days.
 They'll tell you right away if you can get 'advice and assistance' and if you need to pay anything towards the costs.

 There's a separate application process for applying for legal aid for going to court, and SLAB will look at different parts of your situation to decide if you need help with legal costs.
 Your solicitor will talk through your options with you and help you apply.

 Your solicitor will give you a form to complete that includes details of your income and savings.
 They'll then send the form to SLAB to assess your application.